Is there such a thing as a budget tactical flashlight?

 The Mini Cree Led Flashlight puts out a blast of searing light from one AA battery and is even brighter if you use the 14500 batteries in it.
 I recommend the Tenergy 14500 batteries if you want to go that route.

 It’s a nice looking flashlight, with a solid feeling aluminum housing.
-If I didn’t know better, I would swear it had cost way more than the $4 that I paid for it.
+If I didn’t know better, I would swear it had cost way more than what I paid for it.
 Its compact size makes it a breeze to toss in your pocket and forget about it until you need to wield that blast of light!

 I like this light enough, that it has earned a spot on my bedside table, where I can grab it in the dark of night, should the situation arise.
 I am suspicious of its long term durability, being that it’s from China (what’s not from China these days?), but I’ve been using it for about 6 months (as much as one can use a flashlight) and it’s still working fine.